Aleeshakara/aleeshakara.github.io/README.md

 * See clear demonstrations that this developer has their relevant skills showcased clearly, starting with a visually aesthetic website
 * Visit a site that is easily navigated and clearly labelled
 * Click into the developer’s social media
+* View a downloadable CV, with the option of printing a hard copy

 #### Potential Client

 >As a potential client, I want to:
 * Easily contact this developer
+* View the projcets
+* See that the developer has made this website user friendly, mobile friendly and easy to read
+* If this developer can produce the type of experience I want for my business
+* See a professional website by a professional developer

 #### Repeat user

 >As a repeat user, I want to:
-Clearly see any new updates and new projects, which have uploaded.
+* Clearly see any new updates and new projects, which have uploaded.

 ### User Goals

 * The developer wants to bring awareness to their brand and be open to potential project collaborations or job opportunities
-* Employers and recruiters want to learn more about a potential employee
+* Employers and recruiters want to learn more about a potential employee, via the website and social media
-* Designers/ developers want to collaborate on projects
+* Designers/ developers want to view projects and collaborate with developer
 * Startups want to work with the developer, who can help establish their brand/ business via a website or an app
+* All users want to easily navigate the website

 ### Wireframes